ryhara/Philosophers-tester/README.md

 ## Usage

-- At the same level as the "philo" directory
+- At the same level as the "philo" directory.
 ```
 git clone https://github.com/ryhara/Philosophers-tester.git
 ```